pengfeinie/object-detection/README.md

 ### Faster R-CNN

-The Faster R-CNN[[4\]](https://www.mathworks.com/help/vision/ug/getting-started-with-r-cnn-fast-r-cnn-and-faster-r-cnn.html#mw_25d18973-df6c-48ef-aaa9-31a4ec9e6705) detector adds a region proposal network (RPN) to generate region proposals directly in the network instead of using an external algorithm like Edge Boxes.
+[Faster R-CNN](https://arxiv.org/abs/1506.01497) The Faster R-CNN[[4\]](https://www.mathworks.com/help/vision/ug/getting-started-with-r-cnn-fast-r-cnn-and-faster-r-cnn.html#mw_25d18973-df6c-48ef-aaa9-31a4ec9e6705) detector adds a region proposal network (RPN) to generate region proposals directly in the network instead of using an external algorithm like Edge Boxes.
 The RPN uses [Anchor Boxes for Object Detection](https://www.mathworks.com/help/vision/ug/anchor-boxes-for-object-detection.html).
 Generating region proposals in the network is faster and better tuned to your data.

 Use the [`trainFasterRCNNObjectDetector`](https://www.mathworks.com/help/vision/ref/trainfasterrcnnobjectdetector.html) function to train a Faster R-CNN object detector.
 The function returns a [`fasterRCNNObjectDetector`](https://www.mathworks.com/help/vision/ref/fasterrcnnobjectdetector.html) that detects objects from an image.